Healing for Humanity

 FAQs

-• We have a commitment to doing everything sustainably and in an ecologically-sound way.
-We have beautiful compostable toilets with running water sinks, and rather fabulous outdoor hot water showers that give you a view of the Pyrénées whilst you wash!
+We have a commitment to doing everything sustainably and in an ecologically-sound way.
+We have beautiful compostable toilets near the tents and campers have access to warm showers in the main house.

 Bathrooms in the Manor House are of course, regular bathrooms, with flushing water :-)